bradywatkinson/docker-go-postgres/app/README.md

 > `retool` helps manage the versions of tools that you use with your repository.
 These are executables that are a crucial part of your development environment, but aren't imported by any of your code, so they don't get scooped up by glide or godep (or any other vendoring tool).

+Currently, adding or upgrading a tool is an involved process.
+This is because I don't like having non-application source code in my application directory.
+This is currently achieved using docker named volumes which works pretty well, however, breaks down in some cases, such as for retool.
+The reason it breaks is the `add` and `upgrade` command both work by adding the commit of the tool to `tools.json` and `manifest.json` before running `sync`.
+Unfortunately, `sync` has a very scorched earth policy when it comes to version conflicts - it removes the whole `/_tools` directory and rebuilds from scratch.
+That would normally be fine, but by mounting the `/_tools` directory as a named volume in docker, results in a resource conflict.

+Presently, that means to add or upgrade a tool, you must remove the `_tools` named volume, run `add` or `upgrade`, rebuild the image, bring up the service, add the volume back and then delete all the code in `/_tools`.
+To fix this, I intend to add 2 PR's to `retool`:

+1. Add a `-manifest-only` flag to `add` and `upgrade` command that only works out the commit and updates `tools.json` and `manifest.json`.
+This will enable the workflow of simply running `add` or `upgrade` with `-manifest-only` and rebuilding the image.
+2. Change how `sync` works to not delete `/_tools`, or if that is not preferable, a `-no-delete` flag to optionally not delete `/_tools`.
+This will enable the workflow of simply executing `add` or `upgrade` with `-no-delete` to start using a tool immediately.

 #### Usage

 ```